- What Are Recurring Contract Services with Security Requirements?

-But you might be wondering: If service and support contracts make so much sense, why isn’t everyone selling them?
+But you might wonder: If service and support contracts make so much sense, why isn’t everyone selling them?

 And that’s a fair point.
-In most cases, security sales teams are focused on selling a system, but not necessarily the long-term solution that keeps that system intact.
+In most cases, security sales teams are focused on selling a system but not necessarily on the long-term solution that keeps that system intact, including added security measures.

 In this section, we’ll discuss how to position projects in a way that leads to support contracts, as well as common objections that you’re likely to face when trying to bring customers on board.

-Particularly with technical and/or complicated systems, support may be critical if the end-user lacks time or resources to maintain the infrastructure or perform repairs themselves.
+Particularly with technical and/or complicated systems, support may be critical if the end-user lacks time or resources to maintain the infrastructure or perform repairs, including implementing enhanced security measures.

-Working to isolate what resources that the customer has available and create an upfront quote or valuation that reflects the project cost and included maintenance can go a long way toward preventing pricing objections farther down the road.
+Working to isolate what resources the customer has available and creating an upfront quote or valuation that reflects the project cost and includes maintenance can go a long way toward preventing pricing objections further down the road.

-Even with the proper setup and positioning, your team is still likely to come across some regular objections from customers who don’t want to pay for additional service or support, even with enhanced security measures.
+Even with the proper setup and positioning, your team will still likely encounter regular objections from customers who don’t want to pay for additional service or support, even with enhanced security measures.

 Owns a New System

 At first, some customers just won’t see the value of an on-call service.
-This is especially true if you’ve just installed a brand new system with state-of-the-art hardware.
+This is especially true if you’ve just installed a brand-new system with state-of-the-art hardware, including advanced security measures.

-Solution: Any customer who has ever experienced device failures knows the frustration that comes from dealing with warranty swaps and in-house installations.
-The value for this customer may not be related to failing equipment as much as it relates to maximized uptime and intended use.
+Solution: Any customer who has ever experienced device failures knows the frustration of dealing with warranty swaps and in-house installations.
+The value for this customer may not be related to failing equipment as much as it relates to maximized uptime and intended use, incorporating advanced security measures.

 Wants to Handle Everything In-House

 There is something to be said about handling most maintenance and repair work in-house.
-Having an onsite staff will help customers maintain their equipment and improve uptime — assuming that someone will take ownership of the system and its upkeep.
+Onsite staff will help customers maintain their equipment and improve uptime — assuming someone will take ownership of the system and its upkeep.

 Solution: Customers who say they want to handle everything in-house might not fully understand the scope of work involved in that decision.
 Their team may also lack the knowledge, manpower, and resources to fully dedicate to keeping their systems online.
 For this customer, value is derived from having a team that is specifically dedicated to handling system problems rather than having those problems passed between existing departments, with a focus on implementing advanced security measures.

-Overcoming buyer objections can be a challenge, even when working with existing customers who already have their systems in place.
+Overcoming buyer objections can be challenging, even when working with existing customers who already have their systems in place.